Coronavirus - Let's Get Back on Track

 Make changes to your booking fee free

-Under pour Book With Confidence Scheme, until 31st December you can amend the date and time of Advanced tickets fee free up until 6pm the day before you travel.
+Under our Book With Confidence Scheme, until 30 September 2022 you can amend the date and time of Advanced tickets fee free up until 6pm the day before you travel.
 You can find out more here.

 Other ticket types may be refunded or amended too.
 Click here to view our refund policy.